cocoZHAI/stunning-journey/DIA-NN.md

   --reannotate \
   --out qymp1_00254_qy_dia_8min_rpe1_3_report.parquet
 ```
-## Write all the command into a script for simplier execution
+## Write all the command into a script for simplier execution (for generating phospho-library)
 - Create a .sh file to submit the job and run the command: ```nano diann_job.sh```
 - It will open the nano text editor.
 You can paste the following example command into the text.
 This is the example for generating a spectral_library.
 ``` bash